godotengine/godot-docs/tutorials/inputs/custom_mouse_cursor.rst

 Cursor list
 -----------

-As documented in the :ref:`Input <class_Input>` class (see the **CursorShape** enum), there are multiple mouse cursors you can define.
+As documented in the :ref:`Input <api:class_Input>` class (see the **CursorShape** enum), there are multiple mouse cursors you can define.
 Which ones you want to use depends on your use case.